SEPM Carbonate Research Group

 As in previous meetings, the goal was an evening filled with lively scientific discussion and valuable networking between experienced professionals and students – students were highly encouraged to attend!

-1. Carbonate Community Announcements:
+1. Carbonate Hot Topics

-3. Student Research Posters:
+2. Student Research Posters:

 b.
 Each student poster presenter also introduced himself or herself with 1 PowerPoint slide at the beginning of the meeting to help the audience associate faces with names and labs.

 This is a great opportunity for feedback!
 Size is limited to ONE PANEL.
 Students should also prepare one slide with the corresponding poster information that will be displayed during the introduction of the poster presenters.
-Students must print and bring their posters to the event on Monday, June 20.
-Please arrive early (by 7:00pm to set-up your poster).”
+Students must print and bring their posters to the event on Monday, May 20.
+Please arrive early (by 7:00pm to set-up your poster).

-4. Student Photo Contest:
+3. Student Photo Contest:

 a.
-5 students submitted photos for the photo contest.
+3 students submitted photos for the photo contest.

 b.
 SEPM provided 3 $50 gift cards to the SEPM booth to the first, second, and third place winners.
 Winners were determined by votes submitted by attendees.
 Ben Randall (UT Austin), Max Tenaglia (Miami) and Mohammed Hashim (Western Michigan University) were the winners.

 d.
 Submission Instructions Included in Email Announcement: "Students, please email ONE digital photo depicting an aspect of your carbonate research or from a field trip you have attended.
 Please make sure your photo submission is of sufficient resolution to print and include a short caption with your submission.”